SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 * Please do not verbatim copy text from the ideas page, or from other people's discussions about your project, but rewrite it in your own words.

     If you include any significant text or code from another source in your application, it must be accompanied with a proper citation.
+    **However, we strongly suggest you not just copy and pasting and then add a reference, this is not ok.**
     All papers or references that you use or plan to use must also be cited.
     Put all this in a "References" section at the bottom of your application.

 You do not need to format your application as a question/answer format for the above questions, but we expect to see all of the above questions answered in your application somewhere.

-Below is a blank template (markdown) of a timeline you can try to use to fill in for your GSoC application.
+Below is a blank template of a timeline you can try to use to fill in for your GSoC application.
-You are free to use others or a different style but we want this level of breakdown, either week by week or two weeks.
+You are free to use another or a different style but we want this level of breakdown, either week by week or two weeks at most.
 You should tailor the timeline as as it suits you and the project you are working on.

 ___
 #### Community Bonding Period (DATE)